Florida Politician Slams Beach Reopenings: ‘When A Person Doesn’t Believe In Science, They Do Dumb Things’

 “When a person doesn’t believe in science, they do dumb things,” he tweeted, via The Daily Beast.
 “When a person in power doesn’t believe in science, they do dumb things that hurt the public.
 This move is so dumb that I had to make sure it wasn’t fake news.
 You guys, it isn’t fake news.”

-Hardy’s tweet attracted some viral attention as the local politician already adopted a national stature for his advocacy for people affected by the coronavirus.
-Last month, his impassioned plea to the city to stop shutting down utilities for people who hadn’t paid grew viral interest and turned Hardy into something of a national star.
+Hardy’s tweet drew some viral attention as the local politician has already adopted a national stature for his advocacy for people affected by coronavirus.
+Last month, his impassioned plea to the city to stop shutting down utilities for people who hadn’t paid their bills attracted viral interest and turned Hardy into something of a national star.
 At the time, many states and cities had stopped utility shutoffs for nonpayments and suspended all evictions, putting a pause on these actions as people were forced to stay in their homes and millions lost jobs due to shutdowns.

 Read This: 5 New Things We Learned About Coronavirus This Week